hamlim/blog/public/posts/2023/march/write-it-down.md

 are locked away in your head, and also begin to highlight the areas that you haven't started to think about yet as well!

+This is something that I've been generally doing for a while (I've written quite a bit about my own note taking systems), but it's something I overlook quite often also.
+Usually it feels like I don't have time to get my thinking down on (digital) paper.
+Maybe that's the key point here though, slow down the thinking enough to clearly write down my thoughts and validate them as I'm doing that.

 ---